What is Proofing?

-An introduction to proofing:
+An Introduction to Proofing

+Highlight and select the proofing box found under pay/bill.
 Think of the number of open proofing sessions as the number of service reps keying in time.
 Each user who keys in time will have a proofing session tied to their name.
 To begin, select to proof transactions.

-*Note- Want to save a few clicks?
+*Note* Want to save a few clicks?
 In the time entry dashboard simply expand the actions menu and then select proof my timecards or proof timecards to be brought directly into the proofing step.

-Step 1: Select the session.
+Step 1: Select the Session

-Step 2: Review Transactions.
+Step 2: Review Transactions

 After selecting next, the second step is to review the list of transactions that will be proofed.
-The purpose of this step is to allow for a visual check -- scan the pay rates, bill rates, hours, etc. and see if any red flags present themselves.
+The purpose of this step is to allow for a visual check -- scan the pay rates, hours, etc. and see if any red flags present themselves.

 From this page, service reps can also navigate directly to related employee, customer, and assignment records via the icons in the upper right to investigate or make necessary corrections.

-*Note- From this screen the user can also navigate to the transaction, refresh transactions, view assignments, view customers, view employees, view orders, print results, or export results that are tied to the transactions in the proofing run that was selected.
+*Note* From this screen the user can also navigate to the transaction, refresh transactions, view assignments, view customers, view employees, view orders, print results, or export results that are tied to the transactions in the proofing run that was selected.
 This is done by highlighting a line item and selecting the icon tied to the action in the upper right-hand corner.